 Grand Hyatt Kauai

-This Poipu resort is awesome for families.
+This Poipu Grand Hyatt Kauai resort is awesome for families.
 The pool area is fabulous (and it includes a saltwater lagoon), plus there are restaurants and even an on-site luau.

 Royal Sonesta Kaua’i Resort Lihue (formerly Kauai Marriott)

 On the East Shore, the Royal Sonesta Kauai Resort is another great Kauai resort for families.
 It’s located on Kalapaki Beach, which is super kid-friendly.
-Plus, there are kid-friendly restaurants and activities.
+Plus, there are kid-friendly restaurants and activities so you never have to wonder what to do in Lihue.

 The Cliffs at Princeville

 Loving these kid-friendly Kauai activities and adventures?
-Click here now for more Kauai features to help plan your next vacation to the Garden Island!!
+Click here now for more Kauai features to help plan your next vacation to this Island!!
 And check out my Kauai Packing List!

 P.S.
 Join our Hawaii Travel with Kids Facebook group to get connected with other families planning a trip to Hawaii!